 The Higonokami: Japan's Classic Pocket Knife

 The Higonokami is Japan's most famous pocket knife.
-It's a minimalist friction folding knife that's been carried by farmers, craftsmen, and everyday people since 1896.
-Distinctive handle, exposed blade lever, no-frills design, this is Japanese knife-making stripped to its essentials.
+It's a minimalist friction folder that's been carried by farmers, craftsmen, and everyday people since 1896.
+Distinctive brass handle, exposed blade lever, no-frills design—this is Japanese knife-making stripped to its essentials.
+Built to work, not to show off.

 What is a Higonokami knife?